Virgin Galactic: Point to point suborbital travel

-Competition

-Virgin Galactic is not the only corporation pursuing suborbital spacecraft for tourism.
-Blue Origin is developing suborbital flights with its New Shepard spacecraft.
-Although initially more secretive about its plans, Jeff Bezos company has developed a spacecraft that takes off and lands vertically and can carry four people to the edge of space.
-New Shepard first flew above the Karman line and landed in 2015 and the same vehicle was reflown to above the Karman line again in 2016.
-On 20 July 2021, they flew the first paying customer.

-On 16 September 2014, SpaceX and Boeing were awarded contracts as part of NASA's CCtCap program to develop their Crew Dragon and CST-100 Starliner spacecraft, respectively.
-Both are capsule designs to bring crew to orbit, a different commercial market than that addressed by Virgin Galactic.

-Now-defunct XCOR Aerospace had also worked on rocket-powered aircraft during many of the years that Virgin Galactic had; XCOR's Lynx suborbital vehicle was under development for more than a decade, and its predecessor, the XCOR EZ-Rocket experimental rocket powered airplane did actually take flight, but the company closed its doors in 2017.

 Notable accomplishments

 First launch of founder into space

 On 11 July 2021 Virgin Galactic became the first spaceflight company to independently launch a founder of the company into space, using the 50 mile high US definition of space, having flown founder Richard Branson above the 50 mile mark on flight Unity 22.
-This suborbital flight was accomplished using the twin-fuselage aircraft launch platform VMS Eve, coupled together with VSS Unity, enabling Branson, three other employee passengers and the two pilots to experience approximately three minutes of weightlessness above Earth’s atmosphere.
+This suborbital flight was accomplished using the twin-fuselage aircraft launch platform VMS Eve, coupled together with VSS Unity, enabling Branson, three other employee passengers and the two pilots to experience approximately three minutes of weightlessness above Earth's atmosphere.
 The entire flight lasted approximately one hour, taking off and landing at Spaceport America facility near Truth or Consequences, New Mexico.

 This flight had originally been scheduled to occur later in the summer; however, shortly after the announcement of competitor Blue Origin's plans to fly Amazon founder Jeff Bezos into space on 20 July 2021, the Virgin Galactic flight was rescheduled to occur on 11 July 2021.
-Virgin Galactic has been certified by the FAA to provide commercial spaceflight travel, and its accounts report that over 600 commercial passengers have already signed up.
-The August 2021 price is US$450,000 per person.
-Virgin Galactic planned to begin commercial spaceflight service in 2022; however, the company has yet to fly a commercial spaceflight as of March 4, 2023.
+At the time Virgin Galactic had been certified by the FAA to provide commercial spaceflight travel, and its accounts reported that over 600 commercial passengers had already signed up.
+The August 2021 price was US$450,000 per person.

+First commercial flight

+Virgin Galactic (at some point) planned to begin commercial spaceflight service in 2022; and said it was in the final phases of returning its suborbital spaceplane to commercial service in Feb 2022.
+The first commercial flight took place on 29 June 2023 with three outside passengers (people not employed by Virgin Galactic whose flight was paid for from outside Virgin Galactic).
+The 70-minute mission was purchased for the Italian Air Force and the Italian National Research Council.
+The company at the time had a backlog of 800 or so individuals who've bought tickets to ride on Unity.
+The approximate launch cadence at the time was about one launch a month.

+Pause of commercial flights

+Virgin Galactic ceased flights of its VSS Unity spaceplane in mid-2024 to focus on developing its next-generation Delta-class spacecraft.
+This strategic shift aims to enhance flight frequency and operational efficiency, with the Delta-class vehicles expected to commence commercial service by 2026.